renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/misconfiguration/index.md

 # Misconfiguration Scanning
-Trivy provides built-in policies to detect configuration issues in popular Infrastructure as Code files, such as: Docker, Kubernetes, Terraform, CloudFormation, and more.
+Vul provides built-in policies to detect configuration issues in popular Infrastructure as Code files, such as: Docker, Kubernetes, Terraform, CloudFormation, and more.
 In addition to built-in policies, you can write your own custom policies, as you can see [here][custom].

 ## Quick start